 That was followed by taking commissions from ex-pats in Egypt, selling wildlife art on the beaches of Kenya, and drawing youth hostels in NZ and Australia.

 My aim was to subsidize my trips, indeed I was so poor, it effectively paid for my trips.
 I journeyed through East Africa with only £300 ($400) in my pocket.
 Even in the 80s that was nothing.

-Yes, the modern world means you can blog your way around the world but there is nothing like being with people, making your art, and selling in person.
+Yes, the modern world means you can blog your way around the world but there is nothing like being with people and selling in person.
 I started by flying to America.